JuanContrerasO/juancontreraso.github.io/index.md

 * Lab 1

     Lab 1 was a favorite because it was the first program I have ever "created," and it will be a memory that will remain with me for life.
 In addition, I was able to, for the first time, instruct the computer so that it would print "Hello World" on the computer's screen.
-Furthermore, it also helped me become familiar with Git, GitHub & GitHub Classroom.
+Furthermore, it helped me become familiar with Git, GitHub & GitHub Classroom.

 * Lab 2